preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 .. image:: global-image-bank-settings-new.png

 + **Image Type**: Select image type.
 Can be used for filtering the image list, see above.
-+ **Image Categpry**: Select image category.
++ **Image Category**: Select image category.
 Can be used for filtering the list, see above.
 + **Custom**: Set a custom shape using the eight squares as handles.
 Just draw to the desired shape.
 When a custom image is used in a page image area the full width of the area is used and the height of the area is adapted.
 + **Landscape**: Click the Landscape preview and use the selection on the image to decide wich part of the image to show when it's used in landscape format.
 + **Square**: Click the Square preview and use the selection on the image to decide wich part of the image to show when it's used in square format.